stephanoparaskeva/wdi-project-4-infinite/README.md

   ZEC = Coin(currency='ZEC', full_name='ZCash', id='ZEC', url='https://www.cryptocompare.com/media/351360/zec.png')
 ```
 There are some 3500 such lines of code.
-These coins are attached to the data with the below code:
+These coins are combined with the data from the API we were actually using via the code below:

 ```javascript
 attachCoinToNomics() {